 When hiring or leasing a car for business purposes, there are a few things to keep in mind.
 If your hire car arrangement is a straightforward arrangement where you pay a fee to use the car for a period of time and do not take any ownership rights of the car you may be able to claim this expense in your BAS and/or income tax return.

-If you are registered for GST can claim the hire car expense in your BAS if it meets the rules for claiming a GST credit which you can find out more about here, in particular, it was an expense paid during the period in relation to earning your business income and it included GST.
-If these hire expense did not include GST, it cannot be claimed in the BAS.
+If you are registered for GST, you can claim the hire car expense in your BAS if it meets the rules for claiming a GST credit which you can find out more about here, in particular, if it was an expense paid during the period in relation to earning your business income and it included GST.
+If thia hire expense did not include GST, it cannot be claimed in the BAS.

 You can find out more about the specifics of GST relating to different kinds of hire/lease arrangements here.
 It is important to properly identify the type of hire/lease arrangement you have entered into as the tax consequences depend on the specific arrangement.